European Conference on Educational Research (ECER)

-NORRAG will be presenting at The European Conference on Educational Research (ECER) on 22-25 August which will focus on the theme of “Reforming Education and the Imperative of Constant Change”.
+NORRAG presented at The European Conference on Educational Research (ECER) on 22-25 August 2017 in Copenhagen, which focused on the theme of “Reforming Education and the Imperative of Constant Change”.

-Patrick Montjouridès, Senior Research Associate, NORRAG will be presenting his study which identifies recent trends in access to post-secondary education and government expenditure across countries and regions worldwide.
-It also examines gender and wealth-related inequality both within and between countries.
+Patrick Montjouridès, Senior Research Associate, NORRAG presented his study which identified recent trends in access to post-secondary education and government expenditure across countries and regions worldwide.
+It also examined gender and wealth-related inequality both within and between countries.

 25 August 2017 13.30-15.00